 By the end of this workshop, you will be able to:

-Write prescriptions and burn plans as an integrated planning system that supports real-time decision-making on burn day
+Develop prescriptions and burn plan elements as an integrated planning system that supports real-time decision-making on burn day

 Write prescriptions so burn teams can develop burn plans without requiring reinterpretation or additional professional sign-off